 If you have not yet launched yourself into the ‘Go Ape’ experience, you must understand that the key element here is that you are completely left to you own devices.
 You must trust in your own monkey-like ability and safely clip yourself in and out as you traverse through the trees like a modern day Tarzan…

 As we moved through the various hanging obstacles, zip wires, suspended ladders and trapeze lines our behaviours really came out to play:

 – The earth green energy (who instigated the whole event in the first place) was delighted to be a part of it all, enjoying being in nature and checking in with others whilst they travelled through the trees.

 – The fiery red energy was cheering and shouting ‘come on, just swing for it – you can do it!’.

 – The cool blue energy, being slightly more reserved, had quickly added up the collective weight of all attending and deducted it from the maximum advised load on each tree, whilst the sunshine yellow energy, well need we say anymore!

 All in turn, we conquered some personal fears, heard language we didn’t think was known by some and coached each other through a challenging experience.

 As the day went on our grips loosened and the adrenaline started to subside as we relaxed into it.
-A few humorous, terror induced stories were created and we were once again reminded of the value of taking time out as a team doing something new.
+A few humorous, terror induced stories were created and we were once again reminded of the value of as a team doing something new.